davetron5000/naildrivin5.com-OLD/source/_posts/2014-05-27-rails-does-not-define-your-application-architecture.markdown

 ---

 While Rails doesn't prevent you from creating a well-architected application, it certainly doesn't give you everything you need.
-This is not so bad if your application is incredible simple, but for anything of moderate complexity (and I would argue that any app someone is paying you to produce is going to be moderately complex), Rails leaves a lot of architectural decisions to you.
+This is not so bad if your application is incredibly simple, but for anything of moderate complexity (and I would argue that any app someone is paying you to produce is going to be moderately complex), Rails leaves a lot of architectural decisions to you.